Trams in Ljubljana: Plans for a New Tramway

+Reintroduction of an actual tram system to Ljubljana has been proposed again repeatedly in the 2000s.

 According to the new Area Plan MOL (2008), that talks about changes to areas in Ljubljana to the year 2025, a new tramway that could potentially be built in the future would be the primary public transport option for the city.
 It would focus on the Celovška, Dunajska, Šmartinska, Zaloška, Barjanska, and Tržaška roads as they all meet near the city centre.
 This project could cost an estimated two billion euros.

-Fate of the System

-In the post-World War II era, many Yugoslav towns and cities with tram systems took out their systems, as they took up a lot of space in an era when it was needed for an increasing number of automobiles.
-In its final form, established in 1940, the system reached length of 18.5 km.
-Soon after the last day of operation the tracks were dismantled and the cars were transferred to Osijek and Subotica.
-Reintroduction of an actual tram system to Ljubljana has been proposed repeatedly in the 2000s.